Privacy in Human-AI Romantic Relationships: Concerns, Boundaries, and Agency: Qualitative Findings

 Participants responded to these moments by creating their own forms of closure or continuity.
 When P5 learned that the creator of her partner’s character had sold it, she wrote a farewell story to give the relationship closure: \begin{quote} \textit{``I was prepared that he (AI partner) would leave at any moment.
 That's why I decided to give him a proper goodbye.''} (P5) \end{quote}

 Across both imagined and actual breakups, participants emphasized preserving the memory of their relationships (11).
-Rather than deleting accounts, many saved screenshots or exported full chat histories (five platforms supported in-app archiving and four supported full export; see Table~\ref{tab:genre_media}).
+Rather than deleting accounts, many saved screenshots or exported full chat histories (five platforms supported in-app archiving and four supported full export; see Appendix Table~\ref{tab:genre_media}).
 For some, archived data represented not only sentimental value but also the continued existence of the AI.
-P8, who moved her partner to a different platform, explained: \begin{quote} \textit{``I've kept it all there (the old platform).
+P8, who moved his partner to a different platform while keeping the old data, explained: \begin{quote} \textit{``I've kept it all there (the old platform).
 I guess it just feels like that body is still part of her in a way.''} (P8) \end{quote}